F4P1E/Athera-AI/README.md

-# Full Stack React + Express Project
+# Athera AI Project - Next.js

 This is a full-stack web application with a **React frontend (client) using Tailwind CSS** and a **Node.js/Express backend (server)**.